q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 ## Introduction

-This guide is for developers who want to build Internet-of-Things (IoT) applications using the InfluxDB API.
+This guide is for developers who want to build Internet-of-Things (IoT) applications using the InfluxDB API and client libraries.
 InfluxDB API client libraries are maintained by InfluxData and the user community.
 As a developer, client libraries enable you to take advantage of:
 - idioms for InfluxDB requests, responses, and errors
 - common patterns in a familiar programming language